 Globe and Mail Investor

 The quintessential Canadian business news web site.
 Their stock and fund filters are the foundation used by many other organizations.
 They recently revamped their on-line portfolio and it looks much slicker, but it no longer has all the detailed functionality of the old one.
-You can’t track your exact position but, for stocks at least, you can track how many shares you own.
+You can’t track your exact position but, for stocks and precious metals at least, you can track how many shares you own.
 The quotes and charts pages are split up along traditional lines, and their functionality is limited but at least all the Canadian data is there.

 There are premium features available to Globe Plus and Globe Investor GOLD subscribers but these were not reviewed here.